go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 To make descriptions simple, sometimes, we also call the core type of the constraint of a type parameter as the core type of the type parameter.

+Please note that, since a future Go version, [the core type concept] might be removed so that many of the limitations listed below will go.

+[the core type concept]: https://github.com/golang/go/issues/63940

 ## A function is required to have a core type to be callable